jpmorganchase/Phantom/docs/user/supertypes.rst

     # agent is to complete the task.
 We want to train the agent for many different skill
     # levels to learn a generalised policy.

+    class SimpleAgent(ph.Agent):
-    # We define a base supertype dataclass for our agent:
+        # We define a supertype dataclass for our agent:
         @dataclass
-    class SimpleAgentSupertype(ph.Supertype):
+        class Supertype(ph.Supertype):
             # Each field in the dataclass is a parameter of the Type.
-        skill_weight: float
+            skill_weight: float = 1.0

-    # Next we define our agent that encodes this type:
-    class SimpleAgent(ph.Agent):
-        # We don't need to provide an instance of the SimpleAgentSupertype class when we
+        # We don't need to provide an instance of the Supertype class when we create
-        # create instances of the agent class.
+        # instances of the agent class.
         def __init__(self, agent_id: ph.AgentID):
             super().__init__(agent_id)